openmobilityfoundation/mobility-data-specification/data-types.md

 | `cancellation_reason`           | string                         | Conditionally Required | The reason why a *driver* cancelled a reservation. (required if a driver cancelled a trip, and a `driver_cancellation` event_type was part of the trip) |
 | `accessibility_options`         | Enum[]                         | Optional               | The **union** of any accessibility options requested, and used.
 E.g. if the passenger requests a vehicle with `wheelchair_accessible`, but doesn’t utilize the features during the trip, the trip payload will include `accessibility_options: ['wheelchair_accessible']`.
 See [accessibility-options][accessibility-options] |
 | `parking_verification_url` | String | Optional | A URL to a photo (or other evidence) of proper vehicle parking |

-(?)
-Do I have the right partitioning between trip attributes and reservation attributes?

 [Top][toc]